aws-samples/eks-workshop-v2/website/docs/observability/high-availability/07-az-failure.md

 3. Around 4 minutes after the experiment started, you will see pods reappearing in the other AZs
 4. After the experiment is complete, after about 7 minutes, it marks the AZ as healthy, and replacement EC2 instances will be launched as a result of an EC2 autoscaling action, bringing the number of instances in each AZ to 2 again.

-During this time, the retail url will stay available showimg how resilient EKS is to AZ failures.
+During this time, the retail url will stay available showing how resilient EKS is to AZ failures.

 :::note
-To verify nodes and rebalance pods, you can run:
+To verify nodes and pods redistribution, you can run:

 ```bash timeout=900 wait=60
 $ EXPECTED_NODES=6 && while true; do ready_nodes=$(kubectl get nodes --no-headers | grep " Ready" | wc -l); if [ "$ready_nodes" -eq "$EXPECTED_NODES" ]; then echo "All $EXPECTED_NODES expected nodes are ready."; echo "Listing the ready nodes:"; kubectl get nodes | grep " Ready"; break; else echo "Waiting for all $EXPECTED_NODES nodes to be ready...
 (Currently $ready_nodes are ready)"; sleep 10; fi; done